futuremobilitylabariel/-simmobility_aimsun/README.md

 you need to make configuration of the folders and files, replications, and location and attach files in the scripts.

-2. The file "simo_taz_change" is not necessary if the AIMSUN centroid external id represents the DAS zones.
+**2. The file "simo_taz_change" is not necessary if the AIMSUN centroid external id represents the DAS zones**

-3. "simo_outputs" makes analysis of Das after a preday run. (you need the individual table for this)
+**3. "simo_outputs" makes analysis of Das after a preday run. (you need the individual table for this)**

-4. The file aimso_outputs make analysis from sqlite file + update am cost file + save linear regression  pict.
+**4. The file aimso_outputs make analysis from sqlite file + update am cost file + save linear regression  pict.**

-5. you need that in your expremient  on aimsun next make a "before-run" script that makes a matrix from das (script that i sent you) but in some changes so i send again + the external file. see that you need the code the position of iteration number on the aimsun file path
+**5. you need that in your expremient  on aimsun next make a "before-run" script that makes a matrix from das (script that i sent you) but in some changes so i send again + the external file. see that you need the code the position of iteration number on the aimsun file path**

-I recommend executing the code line by line, for example first:
+**I recommend executing the code line by line, for example first:**

 for i in {1..40}; do cd  &&  echo "iteration" $i  && cd "/home/yedidya/simmobility/dev/Basic" &&
   echo "done iteration -------------------------------------------------------------------------------------------------"; done

-Then carefully add command by  command   according to the configuration of your run
+**Then carefully add command by  command   according to the configuration of your run**